xamarin/moq/README.md

 moq
 ===

-The most popular and friendly mocking framework for .NET and Xamarin
+The most popular and friendly mocking library for .NET and Xamarin